WillTrem/UInnovate/database/useCase2/documentation.md

 A trigger function that logs changes to the `app_service_support.ticket_comments` table.
 It logs when a comment is added, updated, or deleted.

+## Unit Tests

+To run the unit test using pgTap navigate to script folder and run command :
+`./refresh_database.sh -f '/useCase2' -rt true`

 ---

 # ER Diagram